Crown green bowls: Bowls

 In crown green bowls, players use two bowls each.
 Bowls are also commonly known as woods.
 There are no requirement for official markings on the bowls although manufacturers branding and the weight of the bowls is common.
 Players often have their initials marked on one side, or use stickers to identify their bowls.
 One side of the bowl has an indent or dimple allowing the player to identify by touch which side of the bowl has the bias.

 Crown green bowls come in a variety of bias strengths, weights, densities, sizes, materials and colours.
 The minimum weight is 2 lb but there is no maximum weight.

 Bowls are referred to and sold by their weight, and are available from 2 lb 0 oz to 2 lb 14 oz, in 1 oz increments.
 They were traditionally made from lignum vitae wood but are now manufactured from a composite plastic.
 Wooden bowls have a variable density throughout their core due to the nature of wood.
 Plastic bowls have a consistent and regular density throughout and manufacturers can produce bowls in different densities generally known as standard, low density and high density.
-This means that a smaller bowl with a higher density can be the same weight as a larger bowl with a lighter density.
+This means that a smaller bowl with a higher density can be the same weight as a larger bowl with a lower density.

 There are two ways of delivering a bowl: with or against the bias.
 Sending a bowl with the thumb on the biased side is known as thumb peg and sending a bowl with the thumb on the non-biased side is known as finger peg.
 The different pegs determine in which direction the bowl will go.
 A player delivering the jack is expected to declare which peg is used, but a player delivering a subsequent wood is not.